Fangkang515/CE3D/README.md

 # Quick Start

-After you have set up the environment, you only need to run the following command:
+**After you have set up the environment, you only need to run the following command:**
 ```
 make run-all

+# you can also runing manually:
+python3 chat_edit_3D.py --port 7862 --clean_FBends --load "Segmenting_cuda:0,ImageCaptioning_cuda:0,Text2Image_cuda:0,VisualQuestionAnswering_cuda:0,Text2Box_cuda:0,Inpainting_cuda:0,InstructPix2Pix_cuda:0,Image2Depth_cuda:0,DepthText2Image_cuda:0,SRImage_cuda:0,Image2Scribble_cuda:1,ScribbleText2Image_cuda:1,Image2Canny_cuda:1,CannyText2Image_cuda:1,Image2Line_cuda:1,LineText2Image_cuda:1,Image2Hed_cuda:1,HedText2Image_cuda:1,Image2Pose_cuda:1,PoseText2Image_cuda:1,SegText2Image_cuda:1,Image2Normal_cuda:1,NormalText2Image_cuda:1,ReferenceImageTextEditing_cuda:1"

 ```
 Then visit http://localhost:7862 on the web to freely edit the 3D scene.

 The above operation integrates more than 20 visual models and requires about 100G of GPU memory.
-If you don't have it, you can run the small version of ce3d, which only requires 20G of GPU memory (but the editing ability is limited).
+If you don't have it, you can run the **small version of CE3D**, which only requires 20G of GPU memory (but the editing ability is limited).
 The commands are as follows:
 ```
 make run-small-instruct

+# you can also runing manually:
+python3 chat_edit_3D.py --port 7862 --clean_FBends --load "Segmenting_cuda:0,ImageCaptioning_cuda:0,VisualQuestionAnswering_cuda:0,Text2Box_cuda:0,Inpainting_cuda:0,InstructPix2Pix_cuda:0"
 ```

 #### Create a new environment & Activate the new environment